-- (1) The main signs given in part I below may be supplemented or clarified by auxiliary signs given in part II. - (2) To make them more visible boards may be surrounded by a thin white line.
+- The main signs given in section I below may be supplemented or clarified by auxiliary signs (1) given in section II. - To make them more visible boards may be surrounded by a thin white line.
+(2)

-I MAIN SIGNS
+L MAIN SIGNS

-A. PROHIBITORY SIGNS
+PROHIBITORY SIGNS Α.